loaderImage

 • It is as a pure protection plan

-• It only provides a life cover when the life assured (aka you in this case) passes away during the policy duration
+• It only provides a payout when the life assured (aka you in this case) passes away during the policy duration

 • It has no maturity benefits i.e. if you outlive the policy duration, you don’t get any investment returns.
 (Another reason, to stop calling term insurance an ‘investment’, because it’s clearly not)